jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 see why.
 When something is instantaneous it is localized in time.
 Since time and frequency are inverse quantities, localizing frequency in time can be highly ambiguous.
-However, a practical definition of instantaneous frequencies is provided by [6] is discussed in the next section.
+However, a practical definition of instantaneous frequencies is provided in [2]_, and is discussed in the next section.

 2.1 Analytic Signals and Instantaneous Frequencies
 ++++++++++++++++++++++++++++++++++++++++++++++++++